Teichlab/tracer/README.md

 1. `TCR_summary.txt`
     Summary statistics describing successful TCR reconstruction rates and the numbers of cells with 0, 1, 2 or more recombinants for each locus.
 2. `recombinants.txt`
-    List of TCR identifiers, lengths, productivities, and CDR3 sequences (nucleotide and amino acid) for each cell.
+    List of TCR identifiers, lengths, productivities, and CDR3 sequences (nucleotide and amino acid) for each cell. **Note:** It's possible for non-productive rearrangements to still have a detectable CDR3 if a frameshift introduces a stop-codon after this region.
+In these cases, the CDR3 nucleotides and amino acids are still reported but are shown in lower-case.
 3. `reconstructed_lengths_TCR[A|B].pdf` and  `reconstructed_lengths_TCR[A|B].txt`
     Distribution plots (and text files with underlying data) showing the lengths of the VDJ regions from assembled TCR contigs.
 Longer contigs give higher-confidence segment assignments.
 Text files are only generated if at least one TCR is found for a locus.
 Plots are only generated if at least two TCRs are found for a locus.
 4. `clonotype_sizes.pdf` and `clonotype_sizes.txt`